top of page

 (a) Other category includes: ankylosing spondylitis, myasthenia gravis, sarcoidosis, uveitis, autoimmune bullous, eczema, nephrotic syndrome, scleritis, vasculitis, autoimmune hepatitis, gout, polymyalgia, Sjogren’s syndrome, Bell’s palsy, iritis, psoriasis, carditis, multiple sclerosis, psoriatic arthropy, and temporal arteritis.

 “These are concerning findings”, said Professor David Price, corresponding author, and Director of OPRI.
-“The number of patients with asthma in the UK is increasing and any SGC exposure, even occasional short-term use, increases patients’ risk of diabetes, osteoporosis, cardiovascular diseases and other health conditions – even death.”
+“The numbers of patients with asthma and COPD in the UK are increasing and any SGC exposure, even occasional short-term use, increases patients’ risk of diabetes, osteoporosis, cardiovascular diseases and other health conditions – even death.”

 “These results highlight urgent needs to raise awareness about the adverse consequences of SGC use and to adopt alternative steroid-sparing strategies and treatments that can reduce this largely avoidable burden”, said Professor Price.

-To learn more about the study, please read the full publication in the Pragmatic and Observational Research.
+To learn more about the study, please read the full publication in the Pragmatic and Observational Research as well as the accompanying slide deck below.

 The Observational and Pragmatic Research Institute (OPRI) is an independent, internationally recognised research organisation which conducts studies that provide real-world evidence to support best practices for chronic disease management in primary care and make a difference to patients. https://www.opri.org.uk/